25 Tips to Make Your Telesales People More Productive

 7. Encourage and Manage the Use of Empathy

-Having a relationship with customers is proven to be linked with profitability, and we also have some evidence from research that there is direct correlation between empathy and productivity, as well as Average Handling Time (AHT).
+Building strong relationships with customers is closely linked to profitability, and research shows a direct correlation between empathy, productivity, and Average Handling Time (AHT).

 Find examples of showing empathy in our article: 18 Empathy Statements That Help Improve Customer-Agent Rapport